Difference Between ZeroMQ vs RabbitMQ

 - Engine: The engine object communicates with the network.

 - Pipe: While the sessions get messages shared with the sockets.
 There are two ways of passing messages inside.
 The pipe object handles each direction of messages to be passed inside.
-Essentially, each pipe is a switch-free queue designed for the fast transmission of messages among threads.
+Each pipe is a switch-free queue designed for fast transmitting messages among threads.

 What is RabbitMQ?

 It’s a message broker; it accepts and sends messages.
-It is just similar to the post office where mails are received, stored and transmitted to the recipient in the same way RabbitMQ accepts, stores and forwards binary data blobs (messages).
+It is similar to the post office, where mail is received, stored, and transmitted to the recipient, like RabbitMQ accepts, stores, and forwards binary data blobs (messages).

 Components of RabbitMQ